Top 16 things to do in Tenerife in 2019

 Address: Av. de los Menceyes, 70, 38205 San Cristóbal de La Laguna, Santa Cruz de Tenerife, Spain

 Cueva del Viento is a set of caves which were created by lava from the eruption of the Pico Viejo volcano.
-There are 18km of lava tubes which you will explore with a tour guide, walking through the maze of underground tunnels you will discover fossils, lava stalactites, lava lakes and at least 190 species of insects which live in the tunnels.
+There are 18km of lava tubes which you will explore with a tour guide.
+Walking through the maze of underground tunnels you will discover fossils, lava stalactites, lava lakes and at least 190 species of insects which live in there.

 Address: c/ Los Piquetes 51.
 38430 Icod de los Vinos.
 Tenerife.
 Islas Canarias.

 The Pirámides de Güímar Ethnographic Park is home to a mysterious group of stone pyramids which were first discovered in the 1990s with various theories surrounding their origin.
 The Casa Chacona Museum at the park explores the potential theories, the other pyramids and step structures from around the world, and the scientific and archaeological investigations which have taken place at Guimar.

 Tickets: A basic ticket is €12.50, however Easter Island, Poison Garden and the exhibitions at the park are not to be missed and a full ticket with access to these is €18.

 Address: Calle Chacona, s/n, 38500 Güímar, Santa Cruz de Tenerife, Spain

 8. Meet the locals in the ‘lost’ Masca Village